-The Corporation issued Convertible Notes in March 2016 with an exercise price denominated in Canadian dollars.
+The Corporation issued unsecured Convertible Notes with an interest rate of 0.05% per annum in March 2016 with an exercise price denominated in Canadian dollars.
 The Corporation determined that the Convertible Notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
 Any changes in their fair value from inception to balance date have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
-The Convertible Note Derivative is valued at fair value in accordance with IFRS.
-The change in fair value is due to a decrease in the Corporation's share price.
+The Convertible Note derivative is valued at fair value in accordance with IFRS.
 There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 7 in the Financial Statements).